droyo/jsonfs/README.md

 # WORK IN PROGRESS

-The main purpose of this program is to test the implementation and performance of the [net/styx](https://aqwari.net/net/styx) package, which itself is a work in progress.
+This is a demo/toy program to test the implementation and performance of the [net/styx](https://aqwari.net/net/styx) package, which itself is a work in progress.
+If you are having trouble getting things to work, ensure you have checked out the latest version of the `aqwari.net/net/styx` package.

 # BUILD